tinamayswinkels/sbe/_project-categories/residential.md

 layout: project-category
 category: residential
 name: Residential
-blurb:
+blurb: >-
+  SBE has an extensive residential portfolio, many of them now constructed or in the process of being.
+We have also assited local and state government entities in the devlopment of ESD evaluation tools and design guidelines including the City of Moreland, CASBE, MAV and DELWP.
 banner-image_path: /uploads/supply-co-david-st-01.jpg
 ---

 From single detached dwellings to apartment buildings and social housing, residential developments aim to provide shelter and comfort to their occupants.
-With an increasing number of legislation regulating the built environment, in the last decade residential buildings have become more efficient.
-Sustainability in this type of developments is about ensuring healthy, safe, comfortable, resource and cost efficient housing for people of all socio-economic background.
+With increasing legislation regulating the built environment, in the last decade residential buildings have had to become more efficient.
+Sustainability in this type of development is about ensuring healthy, safe, comfortable, resource and cost efficient housing for people of all socio-economic backgrounds.